A water fight in Chile's Atacama raises questions over lithium mining

 SQM hit back the following month.
 It wrote to the regulator saying it was “outrageous” that Albemarle was presenting itself as a defender of the environment when Albemarle had acknowledged overdrawing water in 2008 and between 2010-2012.
 Albemarle declined comment when asked by Reuters whether that was correct.

 Corfo submitted a new study on the availability of water in the Salar to the environmental regulator in March that found more water and brine was leaving the system through pumping and evaporation than was coming back in via rain and snowfall.
-(To see document: bit.ly/2QWVcu1)

 In the filing, Corfo said, however, the study couldn't pinpoint which of the copper or lithium miners operating in the Salar was to blame for the imbalance.
 It said this uncertainty was reason enough for regulators to take steps to restrict extraction.
-(To see document: bit.ly/2ErPf6Z)

 That process is now underway.
 Reuters reported exclusively in August that Chile’s water regulator was preparing restrictions on new water rights in the Salar in part because of uncertainty over how much extraction it can support..